PtolemyLovesYou/ptolemy/README.md

 # Build Python client (necessary for running the prototype frontend)
 > make build-client

-# If you want to run postgres and redis in docker:
+# If you want to run postgres in docker:
-> docker compose up -d postgres redis # add redis_insight if you want a redis GUI
+> docker compose up -d postgres

 # In a separate terminal, start experimental frontend
 > make run-ui

-# In a separate terminal, start the query engine
-> make run-query-engine

-# If necessary, create postgresql role for the duckdb role.
-This only has to be done during initial postgresql setup.
-# It's critical that migrations are run before executing this (the API does it automatically).
-> make create-query-engine-role
 ```

 # Configuration